Jamie Lee Hamilton: Controversies

 In 2000, Hamilton was charged with running a bawdy house when it was revealed she allowed some sex workers to use an East End property as a brothel and safe house, charging them $15 per visit to cover expenses.
-A year later, Vancouver Sun reported Hamilton used money from her government-funded drop-in centre to help finance her 1999 city council campaign.
+A year later, the Vancouver Sun reported Hamilton used money from her government-funded drop-in centre to help finance her 1999 city council campaign.
 At the time, Hamilton said her campaign would repay some of those expenditures which had been approved by the drop-in centre's board of directors.

 In August 2008, Hamilton was preparing a human rights complaint against the Non-Partisan Association, the city's governing party, after it rejected her as a parks board candidate, which she alleges was due to an advertisement she had placed on ShemaleCanada.com, an online meeting place for transgender individuals.
-This account conflicted with the NPA board's own explanation that neither her gender identity nor her work in the sex trade were factors in her suitability for candidacy.
+This account conflicted with the NPA board's explanation that neither her gender identity nor her work as a sex worker were factors in her suitability for candidacy.

 Her complaint was supported by a number of prominent local figures, including former NPA city councillor Alan Herbert, Little Sister's founder Jim Deva, and incumbent park commissioners Loretta Woodcock and Spencer Herbert.